1swaraj/crpyto-explorer/README.md

 # CryptoExplorer

 As a developer and a crpytoenthusiast, one big problem that I faced was - switching back and forth between vscode and my crypto wallet.

 That's when I thought - why not create a VSCode extension for solving this painpoint.

-After all - what is more satisfying for a developer than writing bug-free code, ANS - Seeing his favourite currencies go #tothemoon.
+What is more satisfying for a developer than writing bug-free code ?
+ANSWER - Seeing his favourite currencies go #tothemoon.

 ![alt Elon laughs](assets/icon.jpg)